-Data Oriented Programming Practice - 0
+Data Oriented Programming Practice

 As a happy programmer, I am a good programmer.
 I want to have an easy time programming.
 I want to produce source code that I like.
 I don’t want to write code that will hinder me from proceeding some time in the future.
 Or to put it another way, I don’t want to encounter roadblocks I created myself earlier.

 I want to refine my practice, to avoid the mentioned situation in the future.
 I think a key aspect is to incorporate the topics iteration and refactor into the process naturally.
-To review and iterate over a piece of code should not feel like destroying and rebuilding it.

 {